Environment, History, Politics/Public Policy, Water

 Alternate Phone: 970-232-9653

-Interviewed by: Denver Post, Rocky Mountain News, Denver7, 9NEWS, FOX31, CBS4, CW2, TV stations in Nebraska, Wyoming and Mississippi, Associated Press, NBC Nightly News, NPR (Colorado and National), New York Times
+Interviewed by: Denver Post, Rocky Mountain News, Denver7, 9NEWS, FOX31, CBS4, CW2, TV stations in Nebraska, Wyoming and Mississippi, Associated Press, NBC Nightly News, NPR (Colorado and National), New York Times, Aspen Journalism, Greeley Tribune

-As an expert source, Cech has authored several published works including “Principles of Water Resources: History, Development, Management and Policy,” published by John Wiley & Sons, “Introduction to Water Resources and Environmental Issues,” (co-author Dr. Karrie Pennington) with Cambridge University Press, and “Colorado Water Law for Non-Lawyers,” (co-author P. Andrew Jones) with the University Press of Colorado.
+As an expert source, he has authored/co-authored several published books including “Principles of Water Resources: History, Development, Management and Policy,” “Introduction to Water Resources and Environmental Issues” and “Colorado Water Law for Non-Lawyers.”